Ariel2012/G.G/README.md

 # G.G (i.e Get your Girl)
 This is a Game built using the Lib GDX Framework for easy cross platform development using Intelij by Jet Brains.

+## Controls

+* Left click shoots toward the mouse position.
+Hold to keep shooting.
+* `A` is left, `D` is right, `W` is jump.
+* Press `alt + enter` or click `Fullscreen` in the menu to run the game fullscreen.
+* Press `P` to pause.

+## Gameplay tips

+You may find G.G difficult at first.
+The game is relatively short, so the difficulty ramps up quickly.
+These tips may help you!

+* Don't move through further into the level until you've killed all the enemies you find.
+* Your weapon shoots very fast, but suffers from reduced accuracy when shot continuously.
+Cease firing momentarily to regain accuracy.
+* You cannot shoot backward when running away, but you can jump while running away and shoot backward in the air.
+* Standing your ground and mowing down enemies is great, but there are quickly so many enemies that you get overrun.
+When this happens, goomba head stomp the enemies.
+This is key to winning!

 Versions
 ========
 Latest Stable: **0.0.0**